 You are more likely to grasp information easily from an organized data set compared to an unorganized one.
-The reason being, it is fairly difficult to retrieve information from raw data.
-This is why we have a database that allows us to organize the data.
-So, whenever you want to get information to make a decision, you can simply use the database, where you can access, manage, and update accordingly.
-Besides providing convenience, it has several types.
+The reason is that it’s fairly difficult to retrieve information from raw data.
+This is why we have a database that lets us organize the data.
+Thus, whenever you want to get information to make a decision, you can simply use the database, where you can access, manage, and update accordingly.
+Besides providing convenience, data has several types.
 A few of them are: relational, distributed, object-oriented, and cloud.
-We define data in the relational database to reorganize and access it in multiple ways.
-In a distributed database, the database collections are stored across different locations in a computer network.
-An object-oriented database is about organizing based on objects and logic.
-And, cloud database is concerned with the virtualized environment where users get access.
-In brief, this is what database is all about.
-Now let’s go through the benefits it offers, and its drawbacks.
+We will now analyze the advantages and disadvantages of a database.

-Advantages of Database
+Advantages of a database

-1. Improves data access
+1. Enhances data access

 2. Improves data security

 The data is an asset of the organization, and it is at risk of cyberattacks.
 This is why the database is used, as it provides improved data security.
-The data within the database are protected, and several measures are taken to ensure security.
-It prevents potential serious security breaches.
-The outsider’s access is prevented, thus protecting the confidential information of the organization.
-It is very cost-effective for businesses, conforming to the terms and policies, and protecting them from potential threats.
+The data within the database are protected, and several measures are taken to prevent potential serious security breaches.
+The outsider’s access is forbidden, thus protecting the confidential information of the organization.

 3. Reduces data redundancy

-4. Reduces error and increases consistency
+4. Diminishes the number of errors and increases consistency

-5. Reduces cost
+5. Reduces operating costs

 The database helps businesses to detect and correct problems.
 In this way, problems are solved before they can become serious.
 The monitoring tools in the database discover security weaknesses.
 All these risks can incur massive costs, and the database helps to avoid them.
 In the database, the licensing costs are lower.
 The organization doesn’t have to pay for the entire license when they don’t need the full suite of features.
 Instead, they can use database tools to track the list of features they require and only pay for them.

-Disadvantages of Database
+Disadvantages of a database

 The database system increases efficiency in organizations, but there are drawbacks to it.
 Now, let’s address the disadvantages of the database.